LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Visual group start

 This step does not do anything but visually group other steps.
 This makes it easier to see in the workflow which steps belong together.
-Also possible to descibe the grouped steps.
+Also possible to describe the grouped steps.

 ## Visual group end